 The Golden Age of Zen in the 21st Century

 Last Monday after morning zazen, several of us met at the local Starbucks for some social time.
-During the conversations, Manish asked if Zen people these days talk about “The Golden Age.”
+During the conversations, someone asked if Zen people these days talk about “The Golden Age.”
 He was referring to Zen in China in the 8th and 9th centuries, which produced such famous teachers as Ma-tsu, Nan-chuan, Huang-po, Lin-chi, and Chao-chou.
 Many of their stories and teachings - in the form of koans - are available today, in publications such as the Blue Cliff Records and the Book of Serenity.
-These stories are from over 10 centuries ago.
-They are interesting to reflect on and keep in mind - they can help us penetrate the meaning beyond words of spiritual practice and of the nature of Reality.
-So we do study them from time to time.
-However, we are more interested in how to practice in the industrialized, post-modern world we live in.
+These stories, from over 10 centuries ago, are interesting to reflect on and to keep in mind - they can help us penetrate the meaning of spiritual practice and the nature of Reality.
+So we study them from time to time.
+However, these days we are more concerned with how to practice in the industrialized, post-modern world we live in.

 In our 21st century, materialism, technology, and vast amounts of information and ideas have become integral in our lives.
 They bring us great benefits, but there is a danger that they can become too dominant.
 We have to be careful not to lose connection with what is vital.
 Zen practice enables us maintain touch with our spiritual nature, to be mindful, to understand how to balance these recently acquired personal benefits with thoughtfulness for each other.

 Individuals in today’s world are seeking community with one another, to free themselves from the isolation that comes with mobility and a speedy, stressful environment.
 So part of our mission at Kannon Do is to provide a welcoming atmosphere for ourselves, as well as for others who we have not yet met.